Anti-Rona-Task-Force/COVID/README.md

 ### Repository Structure

-- /data/ contains raw and processed datasets used in our analysis
+- /data/ contains raw and processed datasets used in our analysis.
-- /details/ contains our project proposal and presentation pdfs
+- /details/ contains our project proposal and presentation pdfs.
-- /notebooks/ contains jupyter notebooks detailing most of our exploratory data analysis
+- /notebooks/ contains jupyter notebooks detailing most of our exploratory data analysis.
-- /src/ contains python map generation code that was better suited as standalone code than jupyter notebooks
+- /src/ contains python map generation code that was better suited as standalone code than jupyter notebooks.
 - /visualizations/ contains some basic visualizations generated from our data.
 More advanced visualizations are found in our formal presentation.

 ---

 ### Presentation
-To view our animated formal presentation including analysis, process, and results, click [here](https://docs.google.com/presentation/d/1kg-K-5UqdrL2nfIIDklv58beWXhHF-lpX1oGpWL_rGI/edit?usp=sharing)
+To view our animated formal presentation including analysis, process, and results, click [here](https://docs.google.com/presentation/d/1kg-K-5UqdrL2nfIIDklv58beWXhHF-lpX1oGpWL_rGI/edit?usp=sharing).

 An unanimated pdf version of our presentation is also available within the /details/ folder.